scullxbones/akka-persistence-mongo/docs/akka24.md

    * common provides integration with Akka persistence, implementing the plugin API
    * casbah provides an implementation against the casbah driver
    * rxmongo provides an implementation against the ReactiveMongo driver
- * The tests will automatically download mongodb via flapdoodle's embedded mongo utility, do not be alarmed :)
+ * The tests expect two mongods running, with and without authentication.
+A utility script will boot these as docker containers.
+   * A `CONTAINER_HOST` environment variable must be set with the docker host endpoint.
+   * If using `docker-machine`, `export CONTAINER_HOST=$(docker-machine ip default)` should set the variable correctly for the machine named "default"
  * Supports Akka 2.4 series
- * Supports MongoDB major versions 2.6 and 3.0
+ * Supports MongoDB major versions 2.6, 3.0, 3.2
  * Compiled against scala `2.11`.
 When `2.12` is released, will cross compile.
 Waiting on dependent libraries to catch up

 ### Change log is [here](changelog24.md)